catdieval/user-workflow-and-user-stories/user-story-7.md

 - [ ] In the Plotting Component, access titleLabel.
   - [ ] Use titleLabel != "" as additional condition for the rendering of the Plot component.
-  - [ ] Set titleLabel as value to the title key in the Layout attribute of the Plot component, like `title: {
+  - [ ] Set titleLabel as value to the title key in the layout attribute of the Plot component, like `title: {
   text: titleLabel,
 },`
 - [ ] Add the GraphTitle component to the index.js file (before the Plotting component).